So it’s been a while!

 After lots of research and emails, my itinerary looked like this:

 - Take an overnight bus to Boston and spend the following day there.

-- Take a bus to Maine and spend a week and a half there working for a hippie family.
+- Take a bus to Maine and spend a week and a half there working for a family of hippies.

 - Take a bus to Montreal and spend a few days working for an artist while exploring the city in the evenings.

 - Take an early morning bus to Toronto and spend the day there.